 If you want to generate blueprints only for specific phases, add their names to the commandline, anywhere after the blueprint base name.
 You can list multiple phases; just separate them with a space.

-dig Generate quickfort #dig blueprints.
+dig Generate quickfort #dig blueprints for digging natural stone.